• Home

 Delicious No Butter Chocolate Chip Cookies, moist and chewy with melted chocolate chips.

 A small batch of chocolate chip cookies is sometimes exactly what you need!
 This no butter chocolate chip cookie recipe makes 6 large or 12 small cookies and requires 0 minutes of chill time and 0 mixers!
+(My kids are partial to the larger ones)!
 That's amazing since my Small Batch Chocolate Chip Cookies require 15 minutes of chill time and a mixer!
 If you want a mixer-free recipe that contains butter, check out my Quick Chocolate Chip Cookies!

 For more eggless chocolate chip cookie recipes, try Eggless Chocolate Chip Cookies, Dark Chocolate Chip Cookies and my Mini Chocolate Chip Cookies!